WOMEN, INFANTS, AND CHILDREN (WIC) PROGRAM:

 Referrals to Health and Social Services:

 An added benefit of the WIC Program is screening for other health concerns and referrals to other appropriate health and social services.
 Our staff help to guide participants to other local resources based on need.
-Our Oneida Community Resource guide is included here for reference.
+View our Oneida Community Resource Guide for more information.

-(3) email: [email protected].
 This institution is an equal opportunity provider.
+For the full WIC Program Nondiscrimination Statement, please click here.